Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

 On the sChannel screen you can enable or disable different features and protocols.
 There are five lists you can interact with: Server Protocols, Ciphers, Hashes, Key Exchanges, and Client Protocols.
 On the Cipher suites page you can reorder cipher suites.

 The next most notable feature is that of templates.
 You can create custom protocol templates that can be run on multiple servers.
 This helps to make managing multiple sites or applications more convenient.
-However, it is important to note that you need to have administrator privileges in order to use IIS crypto.
+However, it is essential to note that you need to have administrator privileges to use IIS crypto.

-Orca is a configuration management solution for IIS.
+Orca is a configuration management solution for IIS web server.
 When using Orca you can compare the differences between different IIS configurations automatically.
 Configurations can be compared between environments and different points in time.

 Once you’re ready to make changes you can deploy configuration changes up to hundreds of servers.
-Any configuration changes that are non-compliant can be scrapped immediately.
+Any non-compliant configuration changes can be scrapped immediately.

 The security documentation features offered by Orca are also very useful.
 Orca automatically reports configuration changes so that you have a record of what changes have been made.
-Having these reports readily available is not only useful for regulatory compliance but also improves visibility as well.
+Having these reports readily available is not only useful for regulatory compliance but also improves visibility.

 Orca is one of the more convenient configuration management solutions on the market.
 If you’re looking to manage configurations across multiple IIS sites then Orca is highly recommended.
 The pricing options for Orca is only available if you contact the company directly.
-There is also a free trial available here.
+There is also a free trial available.

 eG Enterprise is a performance monitoring platform with IIS monitoring. eG Enterprise monitors the availability and response time of transactions between IIS websites and users.
 Monitoring the user experience is eG Enterprise’s primary concern with IIS monitoring.
 The external agent tests the quality of the user experience in different locations by using request emulation and measuring the response time users are experiencing.